Above

 There are three craters (or, “tuff cones” if you want to be nerdy about it) around Honolulu.
-The famous and iconic Diamond Head, the infamous Koko Head (notorious for the steep 1,048 step hike) and the lesser known Ka’au Crater.
+The famous and iconic Diamond Head, the infamous Koko Crater (notorious for the steep 1,048 step hike) and the lesser known Ka’au Crater.
 Unlike the first two, you can’t drive up to Ka’au Crater.
 You gotta hike through a valley just to see it.
 But, wow, what a hike.

 Over the course of 5 hours, you’ll walk through the forest, cross streams, see three waterfalls (scrambling up the side of one of them), find the hidden crater and hike it’s ridgeline.

+The trail starts in the very back of Palolo Valley.
 This stream flows through the valley.
 You follow it through the valley and cross it a few times to stay on trail.
+Then the first waterfall appears.

 It’s not the biggest waterfall I’ve seen but it sure is nice.